tox-dev/tox/docs/config.rst

     {env:KEY}

-then the value will be retrieved as ``os.environ['KEY']`` and raise an Error if the environment variable does not exist.
+then the value will be retrieved as ``os.environ['KEY']`` and replaced with an empty string if the environment variable does not exist.

 Environment variable substitutions with default values